Hundreds of hours in simulations prepared Blue for a lot of situations, but running through a forest at night was not one of them.

 “What?
 I sent them to you 20 minutes ago.”
 The ranger runs a hand through his hair.
 “Are you alright?”

 “Fine,” the woman in the judogi says.
-“But my pokemon are hurt, and we’re almost out of potions.
+“But my pokemon are hurt, and we’re almost out of potions and balls.
 I don’t know if I’ll be able to fend off many more.”

 “Hey,” Blue says as he reaches them.
-“Here, takes this.”
-He pulls the lightning rod out from where it’s wedged between his back and bag.
+“Here, take these.”
+He pulls the lightning rod out from where it’s wedged between his back and bag, then hands some of his potions and pokeballs over, including his three greatballs.

 They look at him in surprise, but the trainer takes it, relief plain as she extends the rod and practices sticking it in the ground.
-“This’ll help.
+“These will help.
 Thanks kid.”

 “I’m Blue.
 Blue Oak.”